helm/helm/docs/helm/helm_init.md

-      --tiller-tls-verify        install Tiller with TLS enabled and to verify remote certificates --tls-ca-cert string       path to CA root certificate --upgrade                  upgrade if Tiller is already installed
+      --tiller-tls-verify        install Tiller with TLS enabled and to verify remote certificates --tls-ca-cert string       path to CA root certificate --upgrade                  upgrade if Tiller is already installed --wait                     block until Tiller is running and ready to receive requests
 ```

 ### Options inherited from parent commands